MX1D/Guild-Bot/README.md

 Here you can put your discord id for the bot to be able to use "say", you can type anything and bot will say it for example "say /gc Hi!"

+## SUB ID
+  Here you can put another person that can use the say command if you wish (explanation above under Owner ID)
 ## Frag bot

 Make this true if you want the bot to work as a frag bot along side with the commands and other stuff or false if you don't want it